P0700 is one of those codes that shows up… and tells you very little.

 How to diagnose P0700?

-- Checking the transmission fluid level and condition
+- Check transmission fluid level and condition

-- Testing the TRS and ISS sensors
+- Test sensors such as TRS and ISS

 Common fixes for P0700